swup/js-plugin/readme.md

 ## Animation Function

-The animation function receives two parameters, `next()` function and additional parameters.
+The animation function receives two parameters: The `next()` function and an object that contains information about the current animation.
-The `next()` function serves as an indicator that the animation is done and must be called once.
+The `next()` function must be called once and serves as an indicator that the animation is done and swup can proceed with replacing the content.
 In a real world example, `next()` would be called as a callback of the animation.
 By default no animation is being executed and `next()` is called right away.